bLopata/ml-tensorflow/Readme.md

 ## Tensors

-The rank of a tensor is an integer.
-A scalar, for example, is rank 0.
+The "rank", also "order", of a tensor defines it's dimensionality.
+The order is a zero-indexed integer value, thus a scalar value is a tensor of rank 0.

-The two steps in a TensorFlow program are:

-- building a graph
-- running a graph

 Tensors connect nodes in a computation graph.
 A tensor is the central unit of data in TensorFlow.
 A tensor consists of a set of primitive values shaped into an array of any number of dimensions.